 Advisory Board Chair

-David Silverman was an atheist activist for 24 years, serving as President of American Atheists and Executive Director of Atheist Alliance International.
+David Silverman has been an atheist activist for 28 years, serving as President of American Atheists and Executive Director of Atheist Alliance International.
 During his tenure, he brought national attention to the movement via “War on Xmas” billboards and TV appearances on Fox News, CNN, and many others.
-Silverman created and the Reason Rally on 2012, the largest atheist gathering in history, and his book Fighting God: An Atheist Manifesto for a Religious World, was rated the “Best Atheist Book of the Year”.
+Silverman created the Reason Rally in 2012, the largest atheist gathering in history, and his book Fighting God: An Atheist Manifesto for a Religious World, was rated the “Best Atheist Book of the Year”.
 Since leaving the world of activism, Silverman has also left Progressivism and Feminism, while still clinging to the fair, compassionate and egalitarian views.
 His video channel is “FirebrandForGood” and he speaks on truth, data, and Humanism.

 Peter Boghossian, PhD

-Melissa Chen is a Senior Fellow at the Foundation Against Intolerance & Racism (FAIR), and the New York Editor for Spectator USA, the American edition of the oldest English language magazine in publication.
-She is a board member at Ideas Beyond Borders, which makes inaccessible ideas freely accessible to those who speak Arabic, Farsi and Kurdish.
-She serves as Editor at Global Conversations.
+Melissa Chen is a board member and co-founder of Ideas Beyond Borders, which makes inaccessible ideas freely accessible to those who speak Arabic, Farsi and Kurdish.
+She works as VP + investor relations for Strategy Risks, a Spectator contributing editor, and she serves as Editor at Global Conversations.
 Her past appearances have included: Joe Rogan Experience, Oslo Freedom Forum, Rubin Report, Fox Nation, Triggernometry, MythCon, and more.
 She studied Computational Biology at Massachusetts Institute of Technology (MIT) and Computational Biology at Boston University, and worked at Broad Institute of MIT and Harvard.

 James Lindsay, PhD